enkidevs/curriculum/mongodb/intro/crud-2/querying-a-collection-5.md

 A similar method to `.findOneAndUpdate()` is the `.findOneAndReplace()`.

-Unlike the first method, which finds the first document and *updates* the content based on the specified criteria, the `.findOneAndReplace()` method also finds the first document, but instead of *updating* it, it *replaces* it with a newly specified document.
+Unlike the first method, which finds the first document and *updates* the content based on the specified criteria, the `.findOneAndReplace()` method also finds the first document, but instead of *updating*, it *replaces* it with a newly specified document.

 For instance, let us say one of our documents was no longer viable and we wanted to remove it and replace it with a new one.
 We can do so like this: